mkst/conker/README.md

 The [wiki](https://github.com/mkst/conker/wiki) will eventually contain discoveries as they are made.

-In the meantime, if you wish to contribute in any way, just get stuck in and raise a PR!
+In the meantime, if you wish to contribute in any way, get stuck in and raise a PR or find me on Discord `mkst#4741`.